NijatZeynalov/Easy-Recipes-bot/README.md

 - [x] Converts text to lowercase (lower=True).

 You can change any of these defaults by passing arguments to the function.
-Below is an example of using the text to word sequence() function to split a document (in this case a simple string) into a list of words.

 After splitting user message into a list of words, our similarity function compare it with __terkibi__ feature and determine the most similiar eating.
 Then our telegram bot sends this eating's name, "how to make", and image to user.
 The example answer is below: